Pisgah man charged with murder

-A Pisgah man is in custody, charged with murder, following a shooting incident Saturday.
+A Pisgah man is in the Jackson County Jail, charged with murder following a shooting incident Saturday that left his father and brother dead.

-Chief Deputy Rocky Harnen, of the Jackson County Sheriff's Office, said two male subjects were shot at a residence on County Road 354 in Pisgah.
+Chief Deputy Rocky Harnen, of the Jackson County Sheriff’s Office, said deputies of the office and from DeKalb County Sheriff’s Office, responded to a report of a shooting at a residence on County Road 354 in Pisgah.

+“Initially, this shooting was reported to have happened in DeKalb County, but it was later determined to have occurred in Jackson County,” said Harnen.

+Upon arrival, deputies found two male victims, Horace “Bimbo” Garren, 68 of Pisgah and Christopher Horace Garren, 44 of Pisgah, who had been apparently shot and killed in the back yard of the residence.

 (0) comments